 American Association of Neurological Surgeons, April 22-26, 2017, Los Angeles, CA

-Workshop: Advanced Use of Digital Technologies for Intracranial Surgery.
+Workshop: Advanced Use of Computer-based Simulation Technologies for Intracranial Surgery

 Radiological Society of North America Annual Meeting 2016, November 27-December 2, 2016, Chicago, IL